 Cupping is another ancient technique which has been used in Chinese medicine for many centuries.
 I may use it on your child if they have an acute condition, such as a cough or cold.
 I may also use it if your child has a pain condition, such as a sports injury.
 Cupping involves placing either a glass or silicone cup on a part of the body with the use of suction.
 Most children find being cupped fun.
 Once they have experienced it once, they tend to ask for it every time!

 At the end of a treatment, I may put a press seed on a specific acupuncture point either on the body or the ear.
 This very gently stimulates the point.
 Once it is on, the child will usually forget it is there.
 I will give you a supply of press seeds so that you can replace them when necessary, together with instructions on how to do this.

 Paediatric tui na and shonishin can be taught to parents to perform at home.
 There are several reasons why I often ask parents to give their child “treatment” between their visits to the Panda Clinic:

 - Having some small treatments between appointments means that your child’s symptoms improve more quickly.

 - Many parents appreciate the opportunity to participate actively in their child’s wellbeing.
 It can be excruciating for a parent to feel helpless in the face of their child’s suffering.
 Having something to do alleviates this feeling.

 - The treatments I ask parents to do at home involve a lot of soft, caring touch.
-5 minutes or so of this a day can enhance a relationship between parent and child.
+Just five minutes or so of this a day can enhance a relationship between parent and child.
 This has myriad benefits!